 The closest we’ve come is being missionaries in Barbados where we were one of the few white people on island, and we were labelled at elitist, spoiled tourists – which is nothing compared to being labelled as dangerous.
 Our lives were never at risk.

-We reached out on social media, specifically to people and women of color, to get a list of accurate, helpful books that can be used to teach children about racism, privilege, and discrimination.
+We reached out on social media, specifically to people and women of color, to get a list of accurate, helpful books that can be used to teach kids about racism, privilege, and discrimination.

 For our family, it’s not enough to teach that everyone is equal – we want our children to actively look for ways to stand up for equality and fight intolerance and hate.
 We want them to fight against any natural biases they may absorb.

 This is one reason why we chose to homeschool – we don’t want the world teach our children what their values and beliefs should be.

 And as you teach your children, you should also education yourself with these books for adults.